JoshuaPawlik/Mug-Mayhem/README.md

 - Use the arrow keys or WASD to move your coffee mug.
 - Press the spacebar to jump.
-- Use the mouse to aim and left-click to attack.
-(WIP)
+- Use left-click to attack.
-- Collect power-ups to gain new abilities and increase your score.
-(WIP)
 - Survive as long as possible and achieve the highest score!